XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges

-The definition of cross-chain rules can be done by modeling either specific attacks (signature-based intrusion detection) or the expected behavior of the protocol (anomaly-based intrusion detection)~\cite{bace2001intrusion}.
-We adopt the latter approach, which allows us to capture not only already known attacks but also unexpected or unusual behaviors in the protocol.
-As mentioned in Section~\ref{sec: cross-chain-bridge-model}, to ensure the universality of the model on various cross-chain protocols, we based the model and the definition of cross-chain rules on the analysis of the most valuable cross-chain bridges as of November 2024, with \$8 billion of TVL~\cite{l2beat}.
-These protocols are based on different security primitives and assumptions~\cite{augusto_sok_2024}.
-Three projects were hacked in the past.
-Even though \toolName~can detect more than just attacks (not all anomalies are attacks), we provide examples of attacks each rule could have helped identify.
-In total, we analyzed 18 bridge hacks highlighted by previous research~\cite{augusto_sok_2024}, collectively resulting in over \$3 billion in stolen funds.

-\subsubsection{Cross-Chain Rules}
+\subsection{Cross-Chain Rules}

-Each rule enforces a specific set of validations to determine the validity of events within one or more blockchains.
-The formalization of the rules in Datalog is in Appendix~\ref{appendix: cross-chain-rules}.
-Rules are classified as isolated (I) or dependent (D).
-An isolated rule operates independently, such as the deposit of tokens in the source chain $\mathcal{S}$.
-In contrast, a dependent rule relies on prior transactions or states from another blockchain, such as the deposit of tokens in $\mathcal{T}$, which depends on tokens being deposited in $\mathcal{S}$ first.
-Each rule is also prefixed with SC, TC, or CCTX to indicate whether it is a check on $\mathcal{S}$, $\mathcal{T}$, or both chains, respectively.
+\textbf{Overview.} We model the expected behavior of bridges (anomaly-based intrusion detection) instead of modeling specific attacks (signature-based intrusion detection) using cross-chain rules~\cite{bace2001intrusion}.
+This approach allows us to identify anomalies that have not yet been discovered and that are under the hood of the complexity of analyzing cross-chain data.
+Each rule enforces a set of validations to determine the validity of events within one or more blockchains.
+Rules are classified as \textit{isolated} (I) or \textit{dependent} (D).
+An isolated rule concerns only one blockchain, such as the deposit of tokens in $\mathcal{S}$.
+In contrast, a dependent rule relies on prior state changes on another blockchain, such as the deposit of tokens in $\mathcal{T}$, which depends on tokens being deposited in $\mathcal{S}$.
+Each rule is also prefixed with SC, TC, or CCTX to indicate whether it is a check on $\mathcal{S}$, $\mathcal{T}$, or both chains, respectively\footnote{The complete definition of all rules in the form of Horn Clauses is in~\url{https://github.com/AndreAugusto11/XChainWatcher/blob/main/cross-chain-rules-validator/datalog/acceptance-rules.dl}}.